State summary report

 Understanding the state summary report

-Use the state summary report to identify overall bottlenecks in your project, along with specific details such as the members who have the most tasks on hold or the in progress steps where the items are being held up the most.
+Use the state summary report to identify overall bottlenecks in your project, along with specific details such as the members who have the most tasks on hold or the in progress steps where the tasks are being held up the most.

 Let's take a look at some examples in which the state summary report can be useful.